Sunday, February 7, 2010

 Researchers found that, when offered a choice, they consistently choose buckets containing higher numbers of apples.

+Babies aged from 10-months-old have been shown to have an innate tendency to opt for containers holding larger numbers of food items, as have many non-human primates such as rhesus macaques and lemurs.
 Dr Claudia Uller, of the University of Essex, was inspired to investigate whether horses could count by the story of Clever Hans, a horse that caused a sensation 100 years ago with his apparent abilities to simple arithmetic and keep track of the calendar.

 In public performances in Germany he is said to have communicated the answers to questions by tapping his foot.